 +1 978 266 2655

-5 - These adapter cables which have Virginia Panel ZIF connectors as the mating part connect directly to the CableEye tester, each using multiple 64-pin AmpModu connectors.
+8 - These adapter cables which have Virginia Panel ZIF connectors as the mating part, connect directly to the CableEye tester, each using multiple 64-pin AMPMODU connectors.
 No CB boards are involved.
 This is a perfect example of test cables with connectors too large to mount directly on a board.

-Although we show an 896-point M3U tester here, these AmpModu adapter cables could be just as well be directly connected to a CableEye HVX-Series High Voltage Test System and run at test voltages of up to 2100Vdc
+Although we show an 896-point low voltage tester here, these AMPMODU adapter cables could also be directly connected to a CableEye HVX-Series High Voltage Test System and run at test voltages of up to 2100Vdc

 When using standard CableEye CB plug-in boards (or CB boards of your own design), the boards may be mixed and matched in any order with this truly plug-and-play system to instantly obtain the connector interface you need.
 Note that if you learn a cable with the boards in one arrangement, and later test an identical cable with the boards plugged into different locations, the CableEye software figures this out automatically, so you need not pay attention to the exact locations where boards are connected.

-7 - We designed the black board you see in the front of this photo as a custom-transition board that adapts six 68-pin connectors to eight 64-pin headers that attach to a customer's 768-point CableEye tester using standard 64-conductor flat cable.
+10 - We designed the black board you see in the front of this photo as a custom-transition board that adapts six 68-pin connectors to eight 64-pin headers that attach to a customer's 768-point low voltage CableEye tester using standard 64-conductor flat cable.
 Test points on the control module and first expansion module are not used in this application.